When should my child see an orthodontist?

 The American Association of Orthodontists recommends that children first visit an orthodontist around the age of 7 to check for proper dental development and to correct any potentially damaging functional problems.
 However, orthodontic treatment is not exclusive to children and teens.
 About 20% of orthodontic patients are adults!
 Whether you're considering treatment for yourself or for a child, any time is a good time to visit the orthodontist, and you do not need a referral from your dentist to see us.

-How long has the doctor been doing this?
+How long have the doctors been doing this?

-Dr. Kay makes room in his schedule each day for new patients, existing patients, and emergencies.
-He offers appointments for new patients around lunch and at the end of each day for your convenience.
+The doctors make room in their schedules each day for new patients, existing patients, and emergencies.
+They offer appointments for new patients around lunch and at the end of each day for your convenience.
 Regular appointments are not booked during that time, so that you have the doctor's full attention.

-He has been voted the top orthodontist in the area by his fellow dentists for the past 5 years.
+Our office has been voted the top orthodontist in the area by fellow dentists for the past 6 years.

 Am I going to feel sore after my treatment?

-Dr. Kay is very skilled at minimizing discomfort.
-Some procedures cause more soreness than others, and the doctor will recommend over-the-counter pain medications as needed, depending on what you are having done.
+Dr. Kay and Dr. Morris are very skilled at minimizing discomfort.
+Some procedures cause more soreness than others, and the doctors will recommend over-the-counter pain medications as needed, depending on what you are having done.
 Our office is completely needle-free!
-Talk to Dr. Kay at your next appointment if you have concerns about what you will experience during your treatment.
+Talk to Dr. Kay or Dr. Morris at your next appointment if you have concerns about what you will experience during your treatment.

 How long will I have to wear braces?